 Yes.
-They will have to sign up through the Business Office or by signing up online just like the 11th grade students must.
+They will have to sign up through the Business Office just like 11th grade students.

 I am often asked if I recommend that 9th graders take the test, and I always respond that it depends on the student.
-For students who are definitely focused on college and who do not suffer from test anxiety, taking the PSAT may be a worthwhile preparatory experience.
-For students who either struggle with tests or are not sure about college, the PSAT may be too much too soon.
+For students who are definitely focused on college, who are likely to aim for colleges that require or encourage scores, and who do not suffer from test anxiety, taking the PSAT may be a worthwhile preparatory experience.
+For students who either struggle with tests or are not sure about college, the PSAT in 9th grade may be too much too soon.